Games Programming BSc (Hons)

 For questions regarding study and admissions please contact us:

 UK/EU Students enquiries

 International Students enquiries

-The BSc Games Programming course is designed in such a way as to provide students with all the knowledge and skills required to have a successful career in the Computer Games industry.
+This Games Programming BSc (Hons) course is designed in such a way as to provide students with all the knowledge and skills required to have a successful career in the Computer Games industry.
 The Computer Games industry has developed throughout the decades of its existence a reputation of being one of the most competitive and companies are constantly looking for highly creative people possessing a passion about creating computer games.

-In this course you will focus on the programming and development of computer games starting from the foundation principles of computer games programming.
-In this course we insist also on the principle of “theory put into practice” and with the assistance of our bright new, state-of-the-art equipped, computer labs you will have every opportunity to experience this principle materialising, gaining both the theoretical knowledge and the practical skills you need to develop first-rate computer games.
+In this Games programming BSc (Hons) course, you will focus on the programming and development of computer games starting from the foundation principles of computer games programming.
+We insist also on the principle of “theory put into practice”, and with the assistance of our bright new, state-of-the-art equipped, computer labs, you will have every opportunity to experience this principle materialising, gaining both the theoretical knowledge and the practical skills you need to develop first-rate computer games.
 You will have an opportunity to fully explore other key computer games elements like development of ideas, planning, problem-solving and the economics of creating a complete computer game ready to be launched in the market.